thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

 ## 1️⃣ Token Embeddings + Positional Encoding

 ### **What it does:**
 Converts each input token into a vector and adds a positional signal.
+Each word (like “The”, “cat”, “sleeps”) is converted into a vector of numbers that captures the meaning of the word.
+Adds information about word order (like “first”, “second”, etc.) to each word vector.

 ### **Why it's needed:**
-Transformers have no built-in sense of word order.
-Positional encoding injects order info.
+- The model can't work directly with text — it needs a numerical understanding of words.
+These embeddings capture similarities, like “cat” and “dog” being closer than “cat” and “sleep”.
+- Transformers don’t know order by default — so “the cat sleeps” and “sleeps cat the” would look the same without this.
+Positional encoding tells the model who came before and after.

 ### **Example:**
 For the sentence `"The cat sleeps"`: